Martin Ritt: Joanne Woodward and Paul Newman

 Ritt went on to direct 25 more films.
 Producer Jerry Wald signed him to direct No Down Payment (1957) with Joanne Woodward.
 Wald later used Ritt on two adaptations of William Faulkner novels, both with Woodward: The Long, Hot Summer (1958) with Paul Newman, a big hit, and The Sound and the Fury (1959) with Yul Brynner, a flop.
 In between, he directed The Black Orchid (1958) at Paramount and 5 Branded Women (1960) in Europe.

 Ritt directed Paris Blues (1961) with Woodward and Newman.
 He made one more film with Wald, Hemingway's Adventures of a Young Man (1962), in which Newman played a supporting role.
 Ritt and Newman's next collaboration was 1963's Hud, starring Newman as the eponymous character.
 The film was a major financial success, and both men received Academy Award Nominations.
-It was also the first of three films that James Wong Howe would shoot for Ritt, and the second film for which he would win an Academy Award for Best Black-and-White Cinematography.
+It was also the first of four films that James Wong Howe would shoot for Ritt, and the second film for which he would win an Academy Award for Best Black-and-White Cinematography.
 The duo's fifth film together, The Outrage (1964), is an American retelling of the Kurosawa film Rashomon starring Newman, Laurence Harvey, Claire Bloom, Edward G. Robinson, Howard da Silva, and William Shatner, and reuniting the pair with Howe.
 Like Kurosawa's film, Ritt employed a flashback structure in his film, and Newman traveled to Mexico and spent time speaking to local residents to study the accents.
 In spite of the pair's creative efforts, the film did not find the same success that Hud had had.
-However, their next collaboration, Hombre (1967), was a major financial success, but would prove to be the last film Ritt made with either Newman or Howe.
+However, their next collaboration, Hombre (1967), was a major financial success, but would prove to be the last film Ritt made with Newman.

 During this period, Ritt branched out by directing The Spy Who Came in from the Cold (1965) with Richard Burton, a Cold War thriller based on the John le Carré novel.
 He ended the '60s with the Kirk Douglas-starring mafia film The Brotherhood (1968).